 BIFA Board of the Irish FA

-CMP Case Management Panel
+СМР Case Management Panel

-CPSU Child Protection in Sport Unit
+CPSU Child Protection In Sport Unit

-DBS Disclosure and Barring Service, independent body

-responsible for preventing unsuitable people from

-working with children and young people
+DBS Disclosure and Barring Service (an independent body responsible for preventing unsuitable people from working with children and young people)

 DDA Disability Discrimination Act (1995)

-DHSSPS (NI) Department of Health, Social Services and Public

-Safety (Northern Ireland)
+DHSSPS (NI) Department Of Health, Social Services and Public Safety (Northern Ireland)

 HSCT Health and Social Care Trust

-NSPCC National Society for the Prevention of Cruelty to
+NSPCC National Society For The Prevention Of Cruelty To Children

-Children

 PSNI Police Service Northern Ireland

-FOOTBALL CAN HAVE A VERY POVVERFUL AND POSITIVE INFLUENCE ON PEOPLE.

-PARTICULARLY CHILDREN AND YOUNG PEOPLE.

-Introduction
+Section 1 Introduction

 Football can have a very powerful and positive influence on people - particularly children and young people.
 It provides them with an opportunity to experience fun and achievement.
-Football also has the capacity to develop fundamental personal qualities and abilities such as respect, leadership, team-work and confidence.
+Football also has the capacity to develop fundamental personal qualities and abilities such as respect, leadership, teamwork and confidence.
 However, children and young people can only experience the positive effects of football if the environment in which they play and learn is safe, secure and free from abuse and harm.